Frequently asked questions (FAQs)

 What is Patient and Public Involvement?

-Known as PPI for short, patient and public involvement is about doing research 'with' or 'by' patients and the public rather than 'to', 'about' or 'for' them.
+Patient and public involvement is about doing research 'with' or 'by' patients and the public rather than 'to', 'about' or 'for' them.
 It is about researchers and the public working in partnership to improve the quality of research.
-The National Institute for Health Research is very supportive of PPI.
-INVOLVE is their National Advisory Body on PPI and their website has a wealth of resources.
+The National Institute for Health Research is very supportive of public involvement.
+INVOLVE is their National Advisory Body on public involvement and their website has a wealth of resources.
 We cover expenses and have an honorary payments policy for people who get involved in our work.
+You may see Patient and Public Involvement referred to as 'PPI'.

 How can I take part in research?